jamieroche1987/Battleships/README.md

 ### Final Result

  * Displays a message with the winner of the battle once one of the player has destroyed the fleet of the other player.

 <img src="assets/game-over.png">

 ### Restart game

- * Asks the user to play again or to end the game.
+ * Asks the user to play again or to end the game
- * User can decide to play again ot to end the game.
+ * User can decide to play again ot to end the game
  * Restart the game

 <img src="assets/restart.png">